nikolalsvk/blog/content/blog/using-server-sent-events-to-stream-data-in-rails/index.md

 - `EventSource` is supported in the majority of browsers - [caniuse.com reference](https://caniuse.com/eventsource)
 - easy to get going, especially with Ruby on Rails and `ActionController::Live`

 Hope you learned a thing or two and that the post helped you make an informed decision on how to proceed with your task.
+You can find the working solution and the code in [the GitHub repo here](https://github.com/nikolalsvk/rails-sse).

 In the next post, we can cover how to build a retry mechanism if the connection or something else fails when using SSE.
 If you liked the post, share it with your friends and/or coworkers.